 - Last, but by no means least, imposes a new religious orthodoxy.
 There is no denying this fact, yet it seems to have escaped the attention of many ostensibly Bible-believing fundamentalist Christians.

 - 45 BC Julius Caesar becomes first emperor of Roman Empire, accepts all pagan religions, monotheistic Jews granted privilege of exemption from emperor worship.

 - 395 Emperor Theodosius establishes a paganized New Testament Christianity as Rome’s state religion, including transforming Jesus Christ’s identity into the pagan sun god and saints as the lesser gods.
 This exclude all Old Testament Jewish elements.
 Jews are reviled and persecuted as well as Gentile believers who maintain Jewish elements of faith and practice.

-- 610 Muhammed leads his pagan Arab people to return to the original faith of the prophets, such as Adam, Noah, Abraham, Moses, David, Solomon and Jesus with submission (Islam) to the will of God.
+- 610 Muhammed leads his pagan Arab people to return to the original monotheism of the prophets Adam, Noah, Abraham, Moses, David, Solomon and Jesus with submission (Islam) to the will of God.
 This religious faith spreads like wildfire through the next centuries, taking over the Roman Eastern and African territories.

 - 636 AD – Islam’s era-marking Battle of Yarmouk.
 Islam’s first battles were against the Roman occupied Byzantine states of Syria, Palestine, and Lebanon.

 - 637 AD Battle of Qadasiya first milestone in conquering Iraq over the next dozen years.
 Within a few years the Muslims had also conquered parts of Egypt to the South and Asia Minor and Armenia to the North.

 - In the 1500’s AD Babylon, Persia and the Levant were absorbed into the Turkish Ottoman Empire based in Asia Minor.